ColasDroin/DA_parametrization_run_4/README.md

 ### Bunch intensity

 Should we go from 2.3e11 to 2.2e11 after collapse, just like in the operational scenario?
-Or should we keep 2.3e11 as e.g. in the simulations presented in *Mounet et al., 2024*?
+Or should we keep 2.3e11 as e.g. in the simulations presented in [Mounet et al., 2024](https://cernbox.cern.ch/s/fvNx0JfKtse1Kjo)?

+### Crab cavities

+Given the last updates, especially regarding the filling scheme, and the available optics at the start of levelling, we were considering optimizing the luminosity at the start of levelling using the crab cavities not to exceed the target lumi or PU constraint.
+The crab would then be pushed to the max (-190), once the ATS squeezing can't compensate for the loss of lumi (or conversely).
+Does that seem like a reasonable strategy?

 ## Limited pool of available optics

-All the optics in the scenarios csv files are just my best guess.
-Some might be outdated, and some might be missing.
-Please update the optics if you have better information.
-For now:
+For DA simulations, we ideally need thin optics, that are already available (as there's not much time to produce new ones, and the deadline for IPAC is coming quickly).
+However, the pool of available optics is quite limited.

 - No injection optics with phase knob is available for HL 1.6.
 Using injection optics without phase knob.
 Is that fine?
 - Should we go to flat for collapse?